Basic Grazing Practises

 These are low cost to establish and can be used to fill feed deficits during cold and/or dry months where grass growth slows or stops altogether.
 Direct grazing of such crops using portable electric fencing eliminates harvesting and feeding out, with animal waste being returned directly to the land.

-Gallagher produces systems for all animal types - cattle, sheep, goats, horses plus animal exclusion such as deer
+Gallagher produces systems for all animal types - cattle, sheep, goats, horses plus animal exclusion such as deer.
+See our Electric Fencing range

 Easy to transport, assemble and take down Gallagher portable fencing systems allow total flexibility for grazing area and time either within a permanent electric fence system, or within a traditional, non-electrified fence system using portable energizer power.

-Go to our Getting Started section to run through the more specific types of electric fencing systems either by animal type to see which product sets are best suited for your property.
+Go to our Electric Fencing Solutions Page to run through the more specific types of electric fencing systems either by animal type to see which product sets are best suited for your property.